tuva-health/docs/docs/claims-data-fundamentals/service-categories.md

 For institutional claims, we define emergency department care as all claims with bill type codes of 13, 71, or 73 if the claim also has an emergency department revenue code of 0450, 0451, 0452, 0459, or 0981 on any of the claim lines.
 For professional claims, we define emergency department care as all claim lines with a place of service code of 23.
 #### Urgent Care
-For institutional claims, we define urgent care as all claims with bill type codes of 13, 71, 0r 73 if the claim also has an urgent care revenue code of 0456.
+For institutional claims, we define urgent care as all claims with bill type codes of 13, 71, or 73 if the claim also has an urgent care revenue code of 0456.
 For professional claims, we define urgent care as all claim lines with a place of service code of 20.
 Note: The urgent care revenue code of 0456 is included in many published definitions for emergency department care.
 In the Tuva grouper, we first allow any emergency department revenue codes to classify a claim as an ED claim before saying that the claim is an urgent care claim if it has revenue code 0456.
 #### Outpatient Hospital/Clinic